|

 poster.
 Again, it lacks the red eye colouring associated with the Life In A Day period.

 Of course, nothing is really simple in the Simple Minds world.
-This 'red-eye' (36cm x 58.5cm) appears to be the professional version from which
+This 'red-eye' (36cm x 58.5cm) (on the left) appears to be the professional version from which

 Other images and styles were used to advertise the album.
 This advert appeared in Sounds on the 26th May, 1979, just